-- 3 The response effectively compares the theme in both works and relates the theme of the text and the artwork to the Baroque era. - Effectively compares the theme in both works. - Effectively relates the theme of the text and artwork to the Baroque era. - Supports response with relevant evidence from both works. - The response compares the theme in both works and relates the theme to the Baroque era; description outweighs comparison. - Compares the theme in both works, but description of the elements of both works outweighs comparison. - Relates the theme of the text and artwork to the Baroque era, but the connection among these elements may not be clear. - Supports response with evidence from both works, but evidence may not be clear or relevant.
+3 The response effectively compares the theme in both works and relates the theme of the text and the artwork to realism.

+- Effectively compares the theme in both works. - Effectively relates the theme of the text and artwork to realism. - Supports response with relevant evidence from both works.

+2 The response compares the theme in both works and relates the theme to realism; description outweighs comparison.

+- Compares the theme in both works, but description of the elements of both works outweighs comparison. - Relates the theme of the text and artwork to realism, but the connection among these elements may not be clear. - Supports response with evidence from both works, but evidence may not be clear or relevant.

-Note: If the response does not relate the theme to the Baroque era, the comparison of the theme between the text and the artwork must be effective to earn a 2.
+Note: If the response does not relate the theme to realism, the comparison of the theme between the text and the artwork must be effective to earn a score of 2.

-- 1 The response attempts to compare the theme in both works and/or attempts to relate the theme to the Baroque era; description outweighs comparison; irrelevant comments may predominate. - Attempts to compare the theme in both works, yet the response is incomplete or insufficient. - Attempts to relate the theme of the text and artwork to the Baroque era, yet the response is incomplete or insufficient. - Does not provide supporting evidence from both works.
+1 The response attempts to compare the theme in both works and/or attempts to relate the theme to realism; description outweighs comparison; irrelevant comments may predominate.

+- Attempts to compare the theme in both works, yet the response is incomplete or insufficient. - Attempts to relate the theme of the text and artwork to realism, yet the response is incomplete or insufficient. - Does not provide supporting evidence from both works.

-Note: A response that discusses the theme only in the text or the artwork, or a response that only discusses the Baroque era, cannot receive a score higher than 1.
+Note: A response that discusses the theme only in the text or the artwork, or a response that only discusses realism cannot receive a score higher than 1.

-The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.
+0 The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.

 Note: A response that merely restates part or all of the prompt receives a score of 0.
-A response scored a 0 in content must also receive a 0 in language.
+A response that receives a 0 in content must also receive a 0 in language.

-Note: A response scored a (-) in content must also receive a (-) in language.
+- Response is blank.

-- 3 Language usage is appropriate to the task, generally accurate, and varied; the reader's understanding of the response is clear and supported by the student's use of language. - Vocabulary is varied and appropriate to the topic or works being discussed. - Control of grammatical and syntactic structures is very good in spite of a few errors; use of verb tenses and mood is generally accurate; word order and formation are generally accurate. - There are very few errors in conventions of written language (e.g., spelling, accent marks, punctuation). - 2 Language usage is appropriate to the task and sometimes accurate; the reader understands the response, although the student's use of language is somewhat limited. - Vocabulary is appropriate to the topics or works being discussed, but may limit the student's ability to present relevant ideas. - Control of grammatical and syntactic structures is adequate, but there are some errors; errors in the use of verb tenses and moods are frequent, but do not detract from overall understanding; there are occasional errors in word order and formation. - There are some errors in conventions of written language (e.g., spelling, accent marks, punctuation), but they do not impede communication. - 1 Language usage is inappropriate to the task, inaccurate, or insufficient; the reader struggles to create an understanding of the response. - Vocabulary is insufficient or inappropriate to the topics or works being discussed; errors render comprehension difficult. - Control of grammatical and syntactic structures is inadequate; errors in verb forms, word order, and formation are frequent and impede comprehension. - There are frequent errors in conventions of written language (e.g., spelling, accent marks, punctuation) that impede communication. - The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.
+3 Language usage is appropriate to the task, generally accurate, and varied; the reader's understanding of the response is clear and supported by the student's use of language.

+- Vocabulary is varied and appropriate to the topic or works being discussed. - Control of grammatical and syntactic structures is very good in spite of a few errors; use of verb tenses and mood is generally accurate; word order and formation are generally accurate. - There are very few errors in conventions of written language (e.g., spelling, accent marks, punctuation).

+2 Language usage is appropriate to the task and sometimes accurate; the reader understands the response, although the student's use of language is somewhat limited.

+- Vocabulary is appropriate to the topics or works being discussed but may limit the student's ability to present relevant ideas. - Control of grammatical and syntactic structures is adequate, but there are some errors; errors in the use of verb tenses and moods are frequent, but do not detract from overall understanding; there are occasional errors in word order and formation. - There are some errors in conventions of written language (e.g., spelling, accent marks, punctuation), but they do not impede communication.

+1 Language usage is inappropriate to the task, inaccurate, or insufficient; the reader struggles to create an understanding of the response.

+- Vocabulary is insufficient or inappropriate to the topics or works being discussed; errors render comprehension difficult. - Control of grammatical and syntactic structures is inadequate; errors in verb forms, word order, and formation are frequent and impede comprehension. - There are frequent errors in conventions of written language (e.g., spelling, accent marks, punctuation) that impede communication.

+0 The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.